dalequark/document-pipeline/README.md

 After you've created this storage bucket and trained your AutoML model, you'll need to create a new [cloud function](https://cloud.google.com/functions/docs/quickstart-python) that runs every time a new file is uploaded to `gs://input-documents`.

 Create a new cloud function with the code in `sort_documents.py`.
 For this to work, you'll need to set several environmental variables in the Cloud Functions console, like `INVOICES_BUCKET`, `UNSORTED_BUCKET`, and `ARTICLES_BUCKET`.
-These should be the names of the corresponding buckets you created, without the preceding `gs:` (i.e. `gs://reciepts` -> `receipts`).
+These should be the names of the corresponding buckets you created, without the preceding `gs:` (i.e. `gs://reciepts` -> `invoices`).
 You'll also need to set the environmental variable `SORT_MODEL_NAME` to the model name we found in the last step (that entire long path that ends in model id number).

-Once you've set up this function, documents uploaded to `gs://input_documents` (or whatever you've called your input document folder) will be classified and moved into the receipts, articles, or unsorted buckets respectively.
+Once you've set up this function, documents uploaded to `gs://input_documents` (or whatever you've called your input document folder) will be classified and moved into the invoices, articles, or unsorted buckets respectively.

 There are two more cloud functions defined in this repository:

-- analyze_receipt.py
+- analyze_invoice.py
 - tag_article.py

-You'll want to create two new cloud functions that connects these scripts to your receipts and article buckets.
+You'll want to create two new cloud functions that connects these scripts to your invoices and article buckets.

 But first, you'll need to create a bigquery table to store the data extracted from those functions